DavisGit321/hello-world/README.md

 # hello-world
 Learning the basics.
-I am not very good at programming but at least im tryig.
+I am not very good at programming... yet...